Belarus in the Eurovision Song Contest 2021: Background

-The Belarusian national broadcaster, National State Television and Radio Company of the Republic of Belarus (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
-From 2012 to 2020, the broadcaster has organised a national final in order to choose Belarus' entry.
-However, the broadcaster selected their 2021 entry via an internal selection.
+As part of its duties as participating broadcaster, BTRC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+From 2012 to 2020, the broadcaster has organised a national final in order to choose its entry.
+However, the broadcaster selected its 2021 entry via an internal selection.

 Before Eurovision

 Internal selection

-Back in March 2020, regarding the selection of the 2020 Belarusian participants, VAL, during a broadcast of Makaionka, 9 then Belarusian Eurovision commentator Evgeny Perlin stated that the Belarusian state broadcaster had not confirmed VAL yet, because "there [was] still time for that".
+In March 2020, regarding the selection of the 2020 Belarusian participants, VAL, during a broadcast of Makaionka, 9 then Belarusian Eurovision commentator Evgeny Perlin stated that BTRC had not confirmed VAL yet, because "there [was] still time for that".
 The duo was not selected for the 2021 contest as a result of a string of events in the aftermath of the 2020–2021 Belarusian protests.
 In the run-up towards and after the August 2020 Belarusian presidential elections, VAL showed support for opposition candidate Sviatlana Tsikhanouskaya and subsequently openly supported the Belarusian democracy movement.
-After not having appeared in the media for five months, VAL gave an interview to an independent publication, stating that they had not been allowed to talk with the media according to their contract and that they felt neglected by the broadcaster.
-On September 25, 2020, a day after the independent interview was published, the Belarusian broadcaster confirmed that they would not internally select VAL for Eurovision 2021, stating the duo had "no conscience".
+After not having appeared in the media for five months, VAL gave an interview to an independent publication in September 2020, stating that they had not been allowed to talk with the media according to their contract and that they felt neglected by the broadcaster.
+The following day, BTRC confirmed that they would not internally select VAL for the second consecutive year, stating the duo had "no conscience".